 There isn’t an organization on earth that can’t be improved through the power of simplicity.
 All it takes is a little inspiration.

 That’s something I got a lot of during my years as Steve Jobs’ ad guy.
 For Steve, simplicity wasn’t just about products.
 It was something he demanded at every level of the company.
 You can see that in Apple’s hardware, software, internal processes, marketing, packaging, work environment, even the corporate org chart.
-Simplicity creates motivated employees, loyal customers, higher profits and ultimately greater profits.
+Simplicity creates motivated employees, loyal customers and ultimately greater profits.

 I’m a storyteller.
 My keynotes reflect my personal experiences working in Steve’s world (both amusing and frightening!), as well as the business philosophies of business leaders I’ve interviewed around the world.
 My goal is to show the audience how great leaders leverage the power of simplicity—and how any business can embrace the same principles.

 I’ve now spoken at more than a hundred events focused on marketing, management and innovation.
 I’ve done keynotes for companies as diverse as Ikea, Intel, Accenture, Nationwide Insurance, Oracle, Deloitte, Dell, Tourism Australia, Warner Home Entertainment and Humira.
 (See a more complete list at the bottom of this page.)

 My interactions with people around the world have convinced me of one thing: simplicity is a universal language.
 Every business needs more of it.
 It is the untapped potential that lies within every organization.

 Current speaking topics